What is Backup Withholding?

-Investee or Employee will get the credit of the tax deducted under backup withholding rules.
-Investor or Employee may be subject to these rules and the payer must withhold at a flat 24% rate when:
+Investees or employees will get the credit of the tax deducted under backup withholding rules.
+Investor or employee may be subject to these rules, and the payer must withhold at a flat 24% rate when:

 - Investors or Employees don’t give the payer his/her TIN.

 - The IRS notifies the payer that the TIN you gave is incorrect or mismatches.